istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 ## Install Istio

 [Download the latest Istio release](https://istio.io/latest/docs/setup/getting-started/#download).
-After deploying successfully Spire into your environment, install Istio with custom patches for istio-ingressgateways/egressgateways as well as the istio-proxy to access the Spire Agent socket shared by the [SPIFFE CSI Driver](https://github.com/spiffe/spiffe-csi).
+After successfully deploying SPIRE into your environment, install Istio with custom patches for istio-ingressgateways/egressgateways as well as the istio-proxy

+to access the SPIRE Agent socket shared by the [SPIFFE CSI Driver](https://github.com/spiffe/spiffe-csi).
 Use [Automatic sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) to inject automatically the spire template below into new workloads pods.